eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 ## Port Configuration

-The file based Device Registry supports configuration of both, an AMQP based endpoint as well as an HTTP based endpoint providing resources for managing tenants, registration information and credentials as defined by the [Registry Management API]({{< relref "api/management" >}}).
+The file based Device Registry supports configuration of both an AMQP based endpoint exposing the Tenant, Device Registration and Credentials
+APIs as well as an HTTP based endpoint providing resources for managing tenants, registration information and credentials as defined by the
+[Registry Management API]({{< relref "api/management" >}}).
 Both endpoints can be configured to listen for connections on

 * a secure port only (default) or
 * an insecure port only or